-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCT for "non-MPS commodities".
+Sheep farming subsidy (from 2008) - per head payment for breeding ewes and goats.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the SCT for "non-MPS commodities".
+Co-financed from federal and regional budgets.